A Promise Between Worlds

 No. No!
 I still have so much to do!
 I don't want to die!
 I can't die yet!

 The little girl did not want to give in.
 Her friends were still in battle against Lewis.
 Her family was waiting for her at the underground shelter.
-Phil is expecting her return, to rescue him and the rest of the orphans from the farms, from their lie of a happy home and impending doom.
+Phil was expecting her to return to Gracefield, to rescue him, the toddlers and infants, and all the other orphans from the farms, from their lie of a happy home and impending doom.
 So much has been done and lost to get her this far, she cannot allow it all to be in vain!

 "You really do have a strong will..."